link to ringley website

 What is the estimated average cost of energy efficiency improvements to meet EPC grade C?

 For properties rated EPC D, the average cost of upgrading is estimated to be approximately 8,807, while for those rated EPC G, the cost can be extremely high and is reported to be on average 27,366.
-And the cost is disproportionately affecting landlords outside London where rents are significantly lower.
+And the cost is disproportionately affecting renting-homes-wales-act-how-will-it-impact-landlords'>landlords outside London where rents are significantly lower.
 In theory three, four or five years rent could be lost.

-Funding these upgrade works is a challenge for landlords.
+Funding these upgrade works is a challenge for renting-homes-wales-act-how-will-it-impact-landlords'>landlords.
 While some low-cost solutions, such as installing low-energy lighting and heating thermostats, have been widely adopted, more expensive measures like solar PV and heating, solid wall and solid floor insulation pose major barriers to further improvement in many cases.

 How many pre-war residential Victorian and Edwardian properties are estimated to require energy efficiency upgrades to meet an EPC grade C rating?

 The situation is particularly concerning for Victorian and Edwardian pre-war homes in the private rental sector, as pretty much all of these require upgrades to meet the EPC C standard.
 It is estimated that around 1.8 million such properties need improvement, necessitating an approximately 22.5 billion investment.
-The proposed cost cap may alleviate the actual financial burden on landlords.
+The proposed cost cap may alleviate the actual financial burden on renting-homes-wales-act-how-will-it-impact-landlords'>landlords.

 POPULAR POSTS